greatfrontend/black-friday-cyber-monday-deals/README.md

 | [Fast Track To Senior Engineer](https://maven.com/top-engineer/fast-track-to-senior?promoCode=BF1125) | Become a high-performing software engineer and get promoted in 2026! | 25% off | Ends Dec 15 | ✅ |
 | [How To Test Frontend](https://howtotestfrontend.com/) | Learn how to write and maintain tests for your React based front-end applications | **BLACKFRIDAYDEAL2025** - 25% off | Ends Dec 5th 2025 | ✅ |

-## 📚 Books for Frontend Developers and Software Engineers
+## 📚 Books for developers and software engineers

-Comprehensive guides and reference books for frontend developers covering React, Node.js, system design, software architecture and engineering leadership.
+Comprehensive guides and reference books for developers covering React, Node.js, system design, software architecture, and engineering leadership.

 | **Name** | **Description**| **Deal details** | **Validity** | **Latest** |
 | :- | :- | :- | :- | :- |